Skin Icing: Natural Anti-Aging Skin Technique (heals acne too!)Updated: May 09, 2017Skin Health

 Icing can cause irritation for some, especially with overly sensitive skin.
 You also want to avoid icing any one area for more than 15 minutes as this can possibly freeze and damage capillaries.

 Closely observe how your skin responds to any new treatment including skin icing and stop whenever you feel the need.
 For most people, however, icing is very safe so you can approach it with confidence and easily incorporate it into your daily skin care routine to reap the benefits.
-For more information on skin health, nutrition and natural beauty solutions, sign up for my free Wise Roots Nutrition newsletter here.

 More Information on Naturally Healthy Skin